 Applying for Financial Aid

 The FAFSA application will ask for information from you and your parents’ (dependent students) prior year IRS tax information.
-We recommend you file your FAFSA after you have filed your taxes with the Internal Revenue Service (IRS).
-If this is not possible, you may file your FAFSA with estimated figures and update your information after you have filed your taxes.
 You may be eligible to file or update your FAFSA using the IRS Data Retrieval Tool.

 If you need to make changes to your FAFSA or update the financial information you originally submitted, you may do so on-line at https://studentaid.gov/h/apply-for-aid/fafsa.
-You will need your FSA ID and your parent's FSA ID to submit changes.
+You will need your FSA ID to submit changes.
+A parent will also need to "sign" any changes with their FSA ID.
 If you are eligible to use the IRS Data Retrieval Tool but did not use it when you originally filed your FAFSA, you may do so at any time.

 As a result of submitting your FAFSA, the US Department of Education will calculate your Expected Family Contribution (EFC).
 We will use your EFC to determine your financial aid eligibility and create your award package.
-Be sure to sign and return one copy of your Financial Aid Notification (FAN) to the Financial Aid Office.
+You will receive notification that your award package is ready to be reviewed in late spring after the conclusion of the Spring term.

 New York State Tuition Assistance Program (TAP) – New York State Residents may apply for TAP and other state scholarships by completing the FAFSA.
-On the FAFSA Submission Confirmation page there will be a link to the TAP application.
-If you do not apply for TAP at the time you filed the FAFSA you may also apply at www.hesc.ny.gov.
-Please note that certain scholarships awarded by New York State, such as the NYS Award for Academic Excellence, require you to submit a FAFSA annually.
+On the FAFSA Submission Confirmation Page there will be a link to the TAP application.
+If you do not apply for TAP at the time you filed the FAFSA, you may also apply at www.hesc.ny.gov after 3 business days of submitting your FAFSA.
+Please note that certain scholarships awarded by New York State, such as the NYS Award for Academic Excellence, require that you submit a FAFSA annually.

 Clarkson NYS TAP Code – 0120 – You will need to enter this code on your TAP application.